valensupport/valensupport.github.io/pages/customer_specific_apis.md

 ![Sample Workers Compensation Inputs]({{ "/images/WCSampleInputs.PNG" | absolute_url }})

 ##### The response section
    The response section contains a list of all possible http return codes the content for each return code.
 The most common response is a return code of 200, representing a successful transaction.
 The stucture of any response follows the following format:

  Inputs: ( note: this repeats all inputs that were passed in the request )

 ![Sample Workers Compensation Response]({{ "/images/WCSampleOutputInput.PNG" | absolute_url }})

-   Outputs:
+Outputs:  This the complete list of output elements sent back with each successful scoring transaction.

 ![Sample Workers Compensation Response]({{ "/images/WCSampleOutputOutputs.PNG" | absolute_url }})

 Explanations:

 ![Sample Workers Compensation Response]({{ "/images/WCSampleOutputExplains.PNG" | absolute_url }})

 Report Data:

 ![Sample Workers Compensation Response]({{ "/images/WCSampleOutputReportData.PNG" | absolute_url }})